-- A mentoring team is composed of one lead mentor and at least two others. - All members of the mentoring team must be continuing contract faculty members. - Mentoring team members have diverse experiences and demonstrate commitment to collegiality and student success.
+- A mentoring team is composed of one Lead Mentor and at least two others. - All members of the mentoring team must be continuing contract faculty members. - Mentoring team members have diverse experiences and demonstrate commitment to collegiality and student success. - The Lead Mentor must be selected from the panel of potential "Lead Mentors" that are approved by the Mentoring Committee in order to fulfill that role.